Parade of Habitats Attendance Tops 1,000!

 Songbirds up close (fearless hummingbirds, chickadees, woodpeckers, and a Cooper's hawk strafing a garden at head height over the viewers)

-Conservation ideas shared included the value of non-invasive exotic and native plants, rain barrel watering systems, beautiful yards cared for without chemicals, the damage caused by invasive plants, rain garden, wetland, and composters to name a few.
+Conservation ideas shared included the value of native plants, rain barrel watering systems, beautiful yards cared for without chemicals, the damage caused by invasive plants, rain garden, wetland, and composters to name a few.

 These five yards are all National Wildlife Federation Certified Wildlife Habitats, and some visitors were pleasantly surprised to discover that they already qualify for backyard habitat certification.
 Many were inspired to certify online and order a sign to put up so others would know what they were doing and be inspired to make changes in their yards.